-With his instantly recognizable style, Dr. Woo is at the forefront of the L.A. black and grey movement, producing intricate fine-line and hyper real designs.
+Woo's instantly recognizable style, featuring intricate fine-line and hyper-real designs, places him at the forefront of the L.A. black and gray movement.
 "I developed my style by trial and error," said Woo.
 "It wasn’t a very specific intention to do this.
 I kind of tattooed in many different styles and figured out that this is what I was actually passionate about.
 Over the years it kind of evolved.
 Never something that was predetermined.
 I worked for a long time with my head down, and when I looked up, this is what it was."

-Following a ten-year stint at Shamrock Social Club on the famed Sunset Strip, Dr. Woo recently celebrated the one-year anniversary of the opening his own private shop, HIDEAWAY at Suite X. The studio’s secret Hollywood location is only revealed once a long sought-after appointment has been confirmed.
+Following a ten-year stint at Shamrock Social Club on the famed Sunset Strip, Dr. Woo opened his own private shop, HIDEAWAY at Suite X. The studio’s secret Hollywood location is only revealed once a highly coveted appointment has been confirmed.

 "[The palm tree is] probably my most requested tattoo.
 That, and the Dodgers logo.
 I’m a Lakers fan.
 That’s my sport." - Dr. Woo

 "On an appointment when I tattoo, it’s really easy.
 I like to just meet the person beforehand, I get a little idea of what the tattoo’s going to be.
 Show me maybe some reference, then I draw it on the spot, show you the size, and then we do it right then and there."

 “I’m a proud Angeleno.
 I draw inspiration from L.A. all the time.” - Dr. Woo